Fuller Lake

 Fuller Lake is the body of water with 1.7 acre of surface area in the former Pine Grove Quarry in Cooke Township, Cumberland County, south-central Pennsylvania.

 It is within Pine Grove Furnace State Park and the Michaux State Forest, near the community of Toland.
 The state park is in the South Mountain Range of the northern Blue Ridge Mountains System.

 During the period of iron ore excavation when the pit depth had sufficiently increased, mountain springs that filled the quarry required pumping.

 Recreation

 Present day inflow maintains a low water temperature for swimming.
 A beach was added in the 20th century.
 In 1965, Fuller Lake was closed due to contamination, and was later reopened.

-The lake's lifeguards were eliminated for the 2008 season, and were restored in 2009. after a July 2008 drowning.
+The lake's lifeguards were eliminated for the 2008 season, but were restored in 2009, following the drowning of a teenager in July 2008.